-‘The Walking Dead’s’ Andrew Lincoln Offers Shocking Theory For TWD Finale
+‘The Walking Dead’s’ Andrew Lincoln Offers Shocking Theory For ‘TWD’ Finale

 “This is how I want Rick to die.
 We’re going through a desert somewhere, and I jump off the bus in a very heroic act.
 I jump off and I’m kung-fu kicking, earning my action figure.
 Half way down, I get bit.
 It doesn’t matter, I keep going.
 I’m just waiting to die.”

-When you get bitten by a zombie (or a walker, as they’re called on the The Walking Dead), as all fans of the show know, there’s not much a person can do but wait for a gruesome death, which leads to the person turning into a walker himself.
+When you get bitten by a zombie (or a walker, as they’re called on The Walking Dead), as all fans of the show know, there’s not much a person can do but wait for a gruesome death, which leads to the person turning into a walker himself.
 But this is where Andrew Lincoln’s twist pops up: Rick manages to patch himself up… and he doesn’t die.

 “The final shot is me going, ‘Holy sh*t, maybe I’m the cure!’
 The final shot of the whole thing is a high shot of a herd of zombies coming.
 Rick gets up and follows the tracks to go see Carl (Chandler Riggs).
 The herd comes toward him, and they separate.”